angiecash/angiecash/README.md

 <p align="center">
 U.S. Air Force Veteran and Senior IT Professional with 20+ years of experience in Information Technology across system administration, network infrastructure, boundary protection, and operating system applications.
 Strategic thinker with the ability to understand and brainstorm creative solutions to complex problems.
-Student at Arizona State University, earning BS in Graphic Information Technology.
+<br>Student at Arizona State University, earning BS in Graphic Information Technology.
 </p>